open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 picture quality recovery in long time.

-The encoded frame provider needs to implement its own frame generator extends from {@link FrameGeneratorInterface FrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
+The encoded frame provider needs to implement its own frame generator extends from {@link woogeen.base.FrameGeneratorInterface FrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
 {@link woogeen.base.LocalCustomizedStream LocalCustomizedStream} for stream publishing.

 # Intel CS for WebRTC Websites {#section9}